John Smith Organs

 (Late-breaking corrections at the bottom of this page)

 As Topsy 3 represents a major advance in the design of a small portable organ, it is only fitting that the standard of the package supplied for its construction should also be much more sophisticated.
 As can be seen from the adjacent illustration, the building instructions are supplied in a spiral-bound folder, as are the constructional drawings.
-Separate folders have been used so that references to drawings, associated text and the DVD can be made at the same time, without having to flip between sections.
+Separate folders have been used so that references to drawings, associated text and the downloadable Video can be made at the same time, without having to flip between sections.
 Everything has been professionally printed, to make both text and illustrations easy to read.

 Considerable effort has been expended on making the constructional details as clear, logical and easy-to-follow as possible.
 Clicking here will (slowly!) open up a .pdf file showing a sample section of the text (use your browser's Back button to return to this page).
 The whole publication is much larger than those in previous packages, so you will see that a contents page has been included - to ease navigation through the 90 pages of text and drawings.